 ECON 639 Contemporary Economic Policy: Theory and Practice (4) History and analysis of the fundamental continuing policy issues: recession, inflation, public debt, regulation, international competition, energy resources and environmental issues, welfare and income distribution.
 Prerequisite: ECON 500 and ECON 501.

 ECON 645 Economic Growth (4, Fa) Surveys theoretical and empirical developments in growth macroeconomics.
 To equip students to undertake frontier research and policy work to reduce global income inequality.
-Graduate standing.
-Prerequisite: ECON 505.
+Open only to graduate students.
+Prerequisite: ECON 602.

 ECON 651 International Monetary Theory (4) Balance of payments concepts and measures; price theory and the foreign exchange market; international monetary systems; adjustment mechanisms; speculation and official intervention.
 Prerequisite: ECON 500 or ECON 503 and ECON 501 or ECON 505.

 ECON 652 Economics of Financial Markets II (4, Sp) Financial market equilibrium and partial equilibrium asset pricing in discrete and continuous time; properties of equilibria with and without complete markets; theory of option prices; Black-Scholes pricing formula; term structure of interest rates; hedging strategies and managing market risk using options, futures and swaps; hedging exchange-rates risks.
 (Duplicates credit in former ECON 700.)
 Prerequisite: ECON 601.